DCC-EX/dcc-ex.github.io/docs/throttles/tech-reference.rst

 Example response:

-* ``<l cabid slot speedbyte functionMap>`` - Note that a slot of -1 indicates that the cab is not in the reminders table and this comand will not reserve a slot until such time as the cab is throttled.
+* ``<l cabid slot speedbyte functionMap>`` - Note that a slot of -1 indicates that the cab is not in the reminders table and this command will not reserve a slot until such time as the cab is throttled.

 Where: